 First recorded by Paul Williams & His Hucklebuckers (R&B #1 1949).

 From the wiki: “In his book, Honkers and Shouters, Arnold Shaw credits Paul Williams as one of the first to employ the honking tenor sax solo that became the hallmark of R&B and Rock ‘n Roll in the 1950s and early 1960s.
 Williams formed his own band in 1947 after first performing with Clarence Dorsey and King Porter.
 He became best known for his 1949 hit, ‘The Hucklebuck’, a twelve-bar blues that also spawned a dance craze.
-The single went to #1 on the U.S. Billboard R&B chart.
+The single went to #1 on the U.S. Billboard R&B chart … and stayed there for 14 weeks.

 “Williams later worked in the Atlantic Records house band, and was the musical director for Lloyd Price and James Brown.